niklaskks/api-docs/source/includes/_documents.md

 To create a new Document object, POST its data into an existing Collection as JSON.

 No fields are mandatory; however, if you provide `name` and/or `uid` we will make your Document accessable using these attributes.
+We suggest you provide both `uid` and `name`: it will help you find your _Document_ again.

+If you are not providing uid or name, we will try to find one of the following keys: 'id', 'uid', 'sku', 'Artikelnummer' and 'NAME', 'Name', 'Produktname','produktname', 'Artikel', 'article'.
 Otherwise we will generate the uid and name.
-We suggest you provide both `uid` and `name`: it will help you find your _Document_ again.

 The value for `uid` must be unique within a Collection.
+This uniqueness criteria also applies, if your uid field is taken from one of the fallback keys mentioned above.

 <aside>
 You cannot change a Document's <code>uid</code> once it's been created.